meteocat/pymica/docs/source/ems_tutorial_3.rst

    The path of a .json file containing a list of the stations to group.
    Each station must have its identification (id) longitude (lon), latitude (lat) and altitude (alt).
-An example can be seen in sample_station_metadata.json (REF github al fitxer) which contains the automatic weather stations network of the Meteorological Service of Catalonia.
-The first element of the list in the abovementioned file is the following:
+An example can be seen in sample_station_metadata.json which contains the automatic weather stations network of the Meteorological Service of Catalonia.
+The first element of the list in the above-mentioned file is the following:

    .. code:: json